Where Does Heroin Come From?

 Morphine is extracted from a milky, white fluid that comes from the seeds of opium poppy plants.

-To make heroin, morphine is further refined through a manufacturing process that can involve a number of chemicals.
+To make heroin, morphine is further refined through a manufacturing process that can involve several chemicals.

 How Do People Get Heroin?